CCBDA-UPC/Assignments-2025/Lab07.md

 **Q7.13 What does the above script do and how can you use it?**

+Q74: Assess the current version of the web application against each of the twelve factor application.

+Q75: How long have you been working on this session?
+What have been the main difficulties that you have faced and how have you solved them?
+Add your answers to README.md.

 ## How to submit this assignment:

 Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the